Where can I purchase syringes?

 In North Carolina naloxone (brand name Narcan) is covered by a standing order.
 This means that you do not have to have a prescription for naloxone to purchase it from a pharmacy.
 As is the case with syringes, it is up to the discretion of a pharmacist to sell naloxone without a prescription.
 For more information on pharmacies in your area that comply with the standing order and are committed to preventing overdose deaths, contact us.

-Where else can I get free syringes and naloxone in Buncombe County?
+Where else can I get free syringes and naloxone in and around Buncombe County?

 You can refer to WNCAP's website to view available hours and locations during COVID-19.
 Hours and locations may vary.